LazyWolf-007/CCSI_Research/README.md

 All figures will be saved in figures/
 Generated ML tables will appear in output/

+Note: Some early experiments used Gemini-assisted interpolation to repair rows with parsing failures.
+These scripts are no longer required because the modern+historical WORKING dataset was fully validated manually and is included as final input for analysis.

 📥 Use in Research

 If this repository helps your work, please cite: